-Ghat ki Guni or Ghat Ki Ghuni is a narrow alley between eastern hill range of Aravalis in Jaipur.
-It provides access to the areas situated in the east side of Jaipur & beyond.
-Ghat ki Guni is also a starting point of the road that leads to Agra -the city of Taj Mahal, hence called Agra Road.
+Ghat ki Guni or Ghat Ki Ghuni is a narrow alley between the eastern hill range of Aravalis in Jaipur.
+It provides access to the areas situated on the east side of Jaipur & beyond.
+Ghat ki Guni is also a starting point of the road that leads to Agra – the city of Taj Mahal, hence called Agra Road.

-Reginald Herber, Bishop & traveler who reached Jaipur on 28 January 1825 described Ghat ki Guni in his memoir – Narrative of a Journey through the Upper Provinces of India from Calcutta to Bombay 1824–1825.
+Reginald Herber, Bishop & traveller who reached Jaipur on 28 January 1825 described Ghat ki Guni in his memoir, Narrative of a Journey through the Upper Provinces of India from Calcutta to Bombay 1824–1825.

 “….The pass grew narrower, the path steeper & more rugged as we proceeded along with it & the little stream which we were ascending instead of dimpling amid the grass & stones now leapt & bounded from crag to crag like a Welsh rivulet.
 Still all was wild & dismal when on a turn of road we found ourselves in front of a high turreted & battlement wall, pierced with a tier of arched window & showing us beyond them the dark green shades of a large oriental garden……”